National Agriculture in the Classroom

 The National Agriculture in the Classroom Organization (NAITCO) and its member programs in most of the 50 states including the District of Columbia implement Agriculture in the Classroom programming by providing educational resources and other state-operated programs that use agricultural concepts to teach reading, writing, math, science, social studies and other subject areas.
 The mission of Agriculture in the Classroom is to “increase agricultural literacy through K-12 education.
 By encouraging teachers to embed agriculture into their classroom, AITC cultivates an understanding and appreciation of the food and fiber system that we all rely on every day

-- Contextualize science, social studies, and nutrition concepts in agricultural content that provides meaning for students;
+- Contextualizing science, social studies and nutrition concepts through agricultural content that provides meaning for students.

-- Elevate engagement with 5Emodel lessons for increased achievement;
+- Elevating engagement with 5E model lessons for increased achievement.

-- Increase agricultural literacy among your students who will have a better understanding and be able to make decisions about the resources, science, and technology used to meet their basic needs of food, clothing and shelter.
+- Increasing agricultural literacy among students who will have a better understanding and be able to make decisions about the resources, science and technology used to meet their basic needs of food, clothing and shelter.

 - An online, searchable, and standards-based curriculum map for K-12 teachers

 - State agricultural facts